Courses & Programs

 For the individual who's just starting out, or starting over, and who wants to set up a framework that is agile and sustainable.
 They could also be on a fixed income later in life, or recalibrating for the next chapter.
 They're learning to view stress not as an enemy, but as a guide, and to embrace more leisure, connection, and optimism.
 Their funds may be quite limited, so they're interested in maximizing all they have.

 For the individual who’s mid-career, or who is a stay at home partner, and who has reached a point of more disposable income—yet feels overwhelmed by the various roles and responsibilities they hold most essential.
 They're learning to see stress as a signifier and are looking to adopt behaviors that help them to better manage their energy, finances, and influence.

 For the highly successful individual for whom money may have become less important, yet it has begun to present more complications than when there was less.
-They're looking to use it to consciously manage both their giving and the level of wealth and belongings they accumulate, without them overtaking or robbing they or their family of the ability to remain grounded in the simple pleasures and moments of causeless joy.
+They're looking to use it to consciously manage both their giving and the level of wealth and belongings they accumulate, without them overtaking or robbing they or their family of the ability to remain grounded in the simple pleasures, culture, the arts, and moments of causeless joy.

 william lyon phelps